GeertGiebens/LocoNet_IO/README.md

 * To avoid collisions to the minimum (access times lower than 2µs), the software resets the baud rate generator 60μs just before the transmitter starts transmitting 0x77 --> register: SPBRG (only if LocoNet is IDLE).

+* I use the internal oscillator and no crystal.
+So far I have already connected several μC to LocoNet without communication problem.
+Should this ever occur, then provide a solution via the software.

 ## There are 2 interrupts in the communication part of LocoNet: